danielrcollins1/OED-Expanded/x-campaign-material.md

 - Chief's Room
 - Treasure Room

 Once you know what is in a room and decided what the room’s purpose is in the game world; consider what sort of mundane items may be in the room (furniture, containers, junk, decorative elements).
+If you need ideas, there is a world of random generators out there to spark the imagination.

 For rooms with doors, which ones can lock?
 How sturdy are they?
 Take a moment to think about the sites, smells, and sounds present in each room; what can be perceived from down the hall or through the door that could influence the players’ decision-making?